 There aren’t plant-based foods high in vitamin D. Vegans should exposure to the dangerous sunlight or take vitamin D supplements to meet the recommended daily intake.

-How much vitamin D do we need per day?
+How much vitamin D do we need daily?

 According to the US Department of National Health & Human Services, most people need approximately 15 mcg or 600 IU of vitamin D per day.
 Elderly people need about 20 mcg.